 Ilse has a proven track record representing both plaintiffs and defendants in bet-the-company litigation.
-She has successfully obtained early resolution of pivotal claims through dismissal and summary judgment, and has procured favorable settlements and judgments for her clients.
+She has successfully obtained early resolution of pivotal claims through dismissal and summary judgment and has procured favorable settlements and judgments for her clients.
 She has considerable experience handling online content management issues, including developing holistic strategies to effectively respond to defamatory and/or infringing content posted on social media and other third-party websites.
 In addition, Ilse is proficient in music copyright and licensing issues, including those that frequently arise in the hospitality industry, such as public performance licensing requirements and exemptions.
-She routinely litigates matters in the federal and state courts of California and in federal courts in other states across the country.
+She routinely litigates matters in the federal and state courts of California and has also appeared in federal courts in other states across the country.
 She also routinely represents clients in arbitration and mediation proceedings.

 Trade Secret Misappropriation; Patent Infringement; Trademark Infringement.
-Represented the designer and manufacturer of a unique medical device in trade secret misappropriation, patent infringement, and trademark infringement litigation against a competitor.
-The competitor was using information it had misappropriated from the plaintiff, and was also deliberately confusing consumers in an effort to increase the competitor’s market share and dilute the plaintiff’s brand.
+Represented the designer and manufacturer of a unique medical device in trade secret misappropriation, patent infringement and trademark infringement litigation against a competitor.
+The competitor was using information it had misappropriated from the plaintiff and was also deliberately confusing consumers in an effort to increase the competitor’s market share and dilute the plaintiff’s brand.
 The matter included multistate litigation and proceedings before the International Trade Commission.
 The client received a very favorable result at the end of the proceedings, with the competitor’s manufacture and sale of the competing devices shut down.

 Breach of Contract Defense.
 A Californian publisher and distributor of entertainment software games was sued in Florida for breach of contract.
 Ilse filed a motion to dismiss the lawsuit for lack of jurisdiction.
 With the pending threat of dismissal, Ilse was able to settle the case favorably for the client in an early mediation.